 Drop a dress size!

-Feel good and look great in just one month with Lowri Turner’s diet and detox plan
+Slim-down and feel great in just one month with Lowri Turner’s diet and detox plan

 If you're feeling bloated, this is a great detox plan, too.
 Using the food combining concept, it supports your body’s natural detoxification process to rid you of excess water and bloating – so you’ll look and feel slimmer, fast.
+What are you waiting for?
 You have nothing to lose but your muffin top!

 • 3 meals + 2 snacks per day